Many young couples get separated because they need to go to college in different places. That’s how they start their long-distance relationship.

 - Take the time to listen to your partner and how they are feeling and what they are thinking.

 - Take some time apart for a day or 2 to give both of you a chance to process this information.

 - Talk to each other again and hear each other out, and find a way forward that works for both of you.

 Breaking up isn’t about letting go, drawing the line, and moving on.
 Break up is the final step in the relationship, but it is still a relationship.

 It can take a while to process all the emotions, so give it time.
-You might find that when you think it’s over there are still ways you can fix something that’s not working.
-Or you may decide to break up temporarily.
-You may also decide to stop having a romantic relationship and remain friends.
+You might find that when you think it’s over, there are still ways you can fix something that’s not working.
+You may decide to break up temporarily, or you may choose to stop having a romantic relationship and remain friends.

-The older you are, the more experience you’ve had, so you know better what you want and what you don’t.
+The older you are, the more experience you have had, so you know yourself better.
+You know what you want and what you don’t.

-If you are in a serious relationship and you are in your 20’s+, you may try to keep it long-distance to see if it works.
+If you are in a serious relationship and you are in your 20’s+, you may try to keep your relationship and make it work long-distance.

 While you can make it work practically, being apart may give you a different perspective on your relationship.